Semsamoon/unity-dots-perception/README.md

 - `TagSightReceiver` - marks the entity a sight receiver
 - `ComponentSightCone` - specifies the receiver's cone of vision
-- `ComponentTeamFilter` - filters sources from selected teams
+- `ComponentSightFilter` - filters sources from selected teams
 - `TagSightRaySingle` or `TagSightRayMultiple` - defines a way to detect sources

 Use the `EntityManager` to add these components and specify their settings: